-His last will and testament left out a non-Chinese wife and disinherited a controversial daughter who had been disowned for alleged “irregular” financial dealings.
+A battle for the massive fortune left by the late tycoon George SK Ty has erupted as his last will and testament left out a non-Chinese wife and disinherited a controversial daughter who had been disowned for alleged “irregular” financial dealings.

 Based on a document obtained by the Inquirer, Ty Siao Kian (the Chinese name of George SK Ty) had signed a last will and testament bequeathing his estate to Mary Vy Ty-described in the document as his “legitimate” wife- and ensuring the legitime or compulsory inheritance of their children, Arthur, Alfred, Anjanette and Alesandra.
 These four were cited in the document as the tycoon’s “legitimate” children

 The three-page will and testament dated Sept.
 23, 2015, completely disinherited Margareth Ty Cham-described as a “natural” daughter, alleging the latter’s “maltreatment” of the tycoon “by word or deed.”
 This daughter was also accused of leading a “disgraceful” life.

 Specifically, Ty Cham was accused of having entered into “questionable” and “irregular” financial transactions that caused the late tycoon and his family “much pain and embarrassment.”